• Laws

 The distinction between registered and unregistered property is one of the most critical concepts in Tunisian real estate law due to its significant implications for property rights, individual dealings with real estate, and transactional stability.

-I-Definition of Registered Property
+Definition of Registered Property

 Features of Registered Property

-Evidentiary Strength: The title deed of a registered property is a robust legal document that confirms the owner’s rights in court and in dealings with others.
+Evidentiary Strength: The title deed of a registered property is a robust legal document that confirms the owner’s rights in court and dealings with others.

 Legal Protections: Registering property offers greater legal protection for ownership rights, making it harder to tamper with or challenge the ownership record.